Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Task-Dependent Framework

-We begin by outlining the task categories used in our \textit{task-anchored} framework (Table~\ref{tab:task_categories}).
-Each of the $8$ categories are distinguished by their conceptualization of output homogenization.
-The first four categories (A, B, C, D) capture prompts that elicit \textit{verifiable} solution(s) that might be considered objective in nature, yet may still have more than one verifiable answer or explanation\footnote{We view objective/subjective and underspecified/well-specified not as discrete categories, but as spectra that task categories span.
+We build on the notion of \textit{functional diversity}~\citep{zhang2025noveltybench, shypula2025evaluating}, or whether a human user would perceive two LLM responses to a query as meaningfully different.
+Previous works do not specify what constitutes a \textit{meaningful} difference, implicitly assuming it is intuitive for human users.
+However, LLM-judges struggle to evaluate functional diversity~\citep{zhang2025noveltybench}, and what constitutes a meaningful difference varies significantly across tasks.
+We hypothesize that common homogenization metrics such as vocabulary-based or embedding-based diversity may not capture functional diversity.

+We introduce a taxonomy of $8$ task categories, each corresponding to a specific type of functional diversity (Table~\ref{tab:task_categories}).
+Categories help clarify: what elements of a response could be meaningfully different for a given task.
+For example, in \textit{Problem Solving Objective} (category D), responses may have different solution strategies, but not necessarily different final answers.
+In \textit{Creative Writing} (category G), responses may have different creative elements (e.g. plot, genre, setting), beyond vocabulary differences.
+The task categories are motivated by recent studies evaluating homogenization in specific task domains (\S~\ref{subsec:background_evals}, Appx.
+Table~\ref{tab:taxonomy_related_works}).
+Unlike previous work, we also consider task categories where homogenization is expected.

+The \textit{reward verifiability} of a task helps clarify which elements of responses should remain homogeneous.
+Our taxonomy offers a more granular spectrum\footnote{We view verifiable/non-verifiable and objective/subjective not as discrete categories, but as spectra that task categories span.
 While the terms ``objective'' and ``subjective'' invite philosophical debate, such discussions are beyond this paper’s scope.
-Likewise, we use ``underspecified'' and ``well-specified'' loosely, as clarifying terms, not precise definitions of the answer spaces.}.
-The second four categories (E, F, G, H) capture prompts that elicit more open-ended solution(s) that may be considered \textit{non-verifiable} or only have partially verifiable components.
-Our taxonomy offers a more granular categorization of reward verifiability than the binary distinction (verifiable vs non-verifiable) present in the literature~\citep{lambert2024tulu, lanchantin2025bridging}.
-Our task categories capture many real-world LLM use cases identified in recent work~\citep{tamkin2024clio, chatterji2025people}.
-Though our taxonomy is non-exhaustive, we illustrate how task categories are a useful mechanism to appropriately conceptualize output homogenization.
+Likewise, we use ``underspecified'' and ``well-specified'' in category names as clarifying terms, not precise definitions of the answer spaces.} of reward verifiability than the binary distinction in prior work~\citep{lambert2024tulu, lanchantin2025bridging}.
+The first four categories (A, B, C, D) capture prompts that elicit \textit{verifiable} solution(s) that might be considered objective in nature, yet may still have more than one verifiable answer or explanation.
+The second four categories (E, F, G, H) capture prompts that elicit more open-ended solution(s) that may be \textit{non-verifiable} or only have partially verifiable components.